desh2608/gss/README.md

 datasets.
 The enhancement can be done with/without your own diarization output.
 If you do not provide your own RTTM file, we will use the ground truth annotations to generate a "gold" RTTM file which is then used for the mask estimation.

+**NOTE:** We currently use `plz` to perform distributed processing, which supports the clusters at JHU.
+To run it on your own cluster, you can clone the Github repo, and add specifications for your own cluster, similar to [this PR](https://github.com/pzelasko/plz/pull/1/files), and then include the argument `grid="your-grid"` in the `plz.map()` call in `gss/executor.py` .

 ### Without using your own RTTM